alejandroabele/rooms-school-api/README.md

 Within the config/env/production.js file, you must place the necessary properties to deploy the application.

 Currently the application is deployed in [Render](https://render.com/) and the database in [Clever CLoud](https://www.clever-cloud.com/)

+### Notes

+#### Roles

+The available roles are admin and user.
+The admin role will allow you to create, edit and delete records. the user role will only allow you to find records

+#### Protected routes

+To access the routes you must send the authentication token in the headers.

+{ authentication: 'Bearer ${token}' }